The Collective Project

 We were OPEN!!!!!
 Now time to plan our grand opening event!
 We were able to pull together a VERY sweet intimate event and some of the most special people came and supported it and it was definitely a lot of fun!!!
 Son Ravello provided music, Lora Wilde provided coordination, Penny and lulu provided florals, and Mrs cards cakes dropped us off some of the sweetest cake pops ever!

 We had a good run for about a year and a half, then fast forward to fall 2019.
-My husband and I decided to put the collective house and our personal house up for sale.
+My husband and I decided to put the collective house and our personal house up for sale due to trying to move to Texas and be with family.
 We told ourselves whichever one sold first we would live in the other.
 All the while I am running The Collective, my photography business, a very small on the side textiles company and two airbnbs...... needless to say I had put too much on my plate and I was feeling very down, very drained, very depressed and passionless.
 I NEEDED TO LET GO.
 Projects would continue on the collective space as I decided to move it downtown Medford into the historic district.
 The collective house turned into another airbnb while we listed it for sale.
 It actually ended up doing quite well for the 5 months we had it listed, but it is a bit of work running multiple airbnbs and no matter how good the income was I was ready to slow down and re focus my lifelong passion again back into photography.
 The AIRBNB took on a little life of its own going through a different transformation than our COLLECTIVE SPACE.

 Well!!!!!
 We ended up selling OUR HOME, the one we lived in first.
 I knew it in my heart it would sell first because of the guest cottage it had separate in the back...... so we had to move into the collective AIRBNB.
 With that came a lot more projects.
 We ended up HAVING to redo all the tile in the downstairs bathroom shower due to a tile contractor messing it up, as well as the tile in the kitchen.
 So in the kitchen we opted for a lighter colored tile floor to open the space up a bit.
 We also painted all the hardwood floors downstairs white.... they look very pretty.
 We added all new structural support columns to our basement as the basement was old and it was time.
 We added a shiplap accent wall to our stairwell.
 We opened up the master closet upstairs for more space for clothes.
 We created an accent wall inside the insert for our television in the upstairs living room.
 We added a wrought iron fence and gate to our side yard.
 We installed a EXTREMELY antique moroccan garden gate doors to the side of the house.
 We extended our drip systems sprinklers and added more plants.
 We put a dogwood tree in the front center of the yard.
 We also stencil painted our entire walkway leading up to the front door.